 Za’atar – A special blend of Mediterranean spices that is used in a lot of Israeli cooking.
 This spice can be purchased fresh from the marketplaces or in local grocery stores.
 Take it home with you as a souvenir from Israel to add a dash of Israeli flavor to your cooking.

-Black Coffee – Israel is known for its coffee, ranging from espressos, “cafe hafuch” (the israeli version of a capuccino) and the black Turkish coffee.
+Black Coffee – Israel is known for its coffee, ranging from espressos, “cafe hafuch” (the Israeli version of a cappuccino), and black Turkish coffee.
 Spiced with cardamom and served piping hot, it is worth buying some black coffee to bring home with you.